osherjacobs/LabWork_Findings/golden-dmsa-bad-successor.md

 **EID 4768** is clean.
 One TGT request for a service account outside of normal service startup windows is anomalous.
 In this lab, a single event fired — directly tied to the bruteforce ticket import.

-**EID 4624** captured both auth paths: NTLM from Kali (192.168.1.218) and Kerberos from the domain-joined member (192.168.1.188).
+**EID 4624** captured Kerberos authentication from the domain-joined member (192.168.1.188) and NTLM authentication from the attacker machine (192.168.1.218).
 The shared Logon GUID across Kerberos sessions enables correlation.

 None of this telemetry is wired up in default configurations.
 The detection window closes the moment the Defender exclusion is removed.